Q&A with Nick: HR Landscape in Japan and Talent Trends

 What are the HR talent trends you are noticing in Japan at present?

-There’s a growing overlap with HR and marketing these days with employer branding.
+There’s a growing overlap with HR and marketing these days.
 Having worked in marketing yourself, what are your views on this?

 On a personal level I do feel there can be a heightened level of synergy between HR and marketing, but it needs to be carefully considered with thoughtful corporate sponsorship, and not just packaged together with a project-type mentality.
 Additionally, consideration needs to be given to which elements of HR and marketing can happily cohabitate.
 Employer branding is the logical standard bearer but we should also more closely examine the commonalities between recruitment and PR, career forums and event planning, and business partnering and corporate communications.
 More holistically, we also need to look at the commonalities of the customer journey and the employee experience, and how these can better align.